1 / 9

 "If you were buying a new Peugeot 3008, then prices start at £26,405 for the Active and stretch up to £38,660 for the hybrid GT."

 The biggest thing to be mindful of is that the pre-2017 car is a completely different animal so avoid it.
-It’s some kind of weird MPV-crossover crossover.
-Scanning the Heycar classifieds, we found an early 2017 1.6-litre diesel in Active trim with 32k on the clock for £14k, with 1.2-litre petrols a similar price.
+It’s some kind of weird MPV-SUV thing.
+Scanning the Heycar ads, we found an early 2017 1.6-litre diesel in Active trim with 32k on the clock for £14k, with 1.2-litre petrols a similar price.

 Ready to get your top quality Peugeot 3008?